EdilsonJMT/MaterialSkin/README.md

-# MaterialSkin 2 for .NET WinForms
+# MaterialSkin 2 for .NET WinForms with RTL support

 Theming .NET WinForms, C# or VB.Net, to Google's Material Design Principles.